Grey literature: Databases

 Various databases and libraries collect and make available print and digital grey literature; however, the cost and difficulty of finding and cataloguing grey literature means that it is still difficult to find large collections.
 The British Library began collecting print grey literature in the post-WWII period and now has an extensive collection of print resources.
 Analysis & Policy Observatory has an extensive collection of grey literature on a wide range of public policy issues, ArXiv is a collection of preprints on physics and other sciences, and RePEc is a collection of economics working papers.
+Policy Commons, launched in 2021, indexes and preserves grey literature across the social sciences produced by IGOs, NGOs, think tanks, government agencies, and cities.
+At the end of 2025, it indexed 30 million items.
+A sister platform, Applied Science Commons, launched in 2024, indexes and preserves technical content from research centres, government agencies, and companies.

 Many university libraries provide subject guides that give information on grey literature and suggestions for databases.
 ROAR and OpenDOAR are directories of open access institutional repositories and subject repositories, many of which contain some grey literature.
 Several academic search engines exist to combine the open data provided by such open archives through OAI-PMH, as well as records from publishers deposited in CrossRef and other sources.
 They include BASE, CORE and Unpaywall, which indexes over 20 million open access publications as of 2020.